rramaswamy2/csv-file-upload-spring-boot/README.md

 6) PATCH /api/csv/modeldata/{id} : to patch or update attributes in the model

 7) DEL /api/csv/modeldata/{id} : to delete a record by id

+for local testing the HTTP prefix for above API endpoints should be http://localhost:8080

 ## Run Spring Boot application